eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 Strategyproofness is a sort of slippery concept that's hard to define rigorously.
 Everyone can easily *grasp* the concept, but writing it down as a mathematical property is hard.

 There is a straightforward definition in the context of [ranked voting systems](../gibbard-satt/){:target="_blank"}, but outside of that it's a little hard to articulate.
-Gibbard's seminal 1973 paper <d-cite key="gibbard1973manipulation"></d-cite> gave a super general and abstract definition, but Brams and Fishburn <d-cite key="bramsFishburn1978approval"></d-cite> gave a more specific definition in the context of Approval voting, which is what we will be using here.
+Gibbard's seminal 1973 paper <d-cite key="gibbard1973manipulation"></d-cite> gave a super general and abstract definition, but Brams and Fishburn <d-cite key="bramsFishburn1978approval"></d-cite> gave a more specific definition in the context of Approval voting, which is what we use here.
 The following is a little oversimplified for pedagogical purposes.

 > **Definition:** A strategy in Approval voting is **sincere** if there are no "holes" in the ballot.
 In other words, a voter draws a "line of acceptability" in their ranking and approves everyone above that line.
 >